timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 ![returning to the ocean](/img/blog_rotavicentina_day3-16x9-5071.jpg "returning to the ocean")

-All morning we were served stunning views of the Atlantic ocean with monumental cliffs in the foreground and, bonus, soft sand underfoot; I could hear my feet screaming _thank you!_
+All morning the Atlantic Ocean served us stunning views, with monumental cliffs in the foreground and, bonus, soft sand underfoot; I could hear my feet screaming _thank you!_

 ![morning hiking the rota vicentina](/img/blog_rotavicentina_day3-16x9-6487.jpg "morning hiking the rota vicentina")